atmtools/arts/python/doc/source/about.rst

 About
 =====

-FIXME: THIS IS COPILOT AUTO-COMPLETED WITH ITEMS FROM THE ARTS WEBSITE.
-MANY THINGS ARE MISSING, BUT NOT WRONG.
-PLEASE FILL IN DETAILS.

 Arts is a radiative transfer model.
 It is written in C++ and Python and is available as open source under the GNU General Public License (GPL) or the GNU Lesser General Public License (LGPL) via `GitHub <https://github.com/atmtools/arts>`_.